Apex police officer tells neighbor he was 'appalled' by family Christmas card with Black Lives Matter protest photo

 She feels his message highlights a bigger problem.

 "There's a cultural issue in our police department.
-If he felt okay send a response like that, than that's the culture of his work environment," she said.
+If he felt okay sending a response like that, then that's the culture of his work environment," she said.

 Nelson went to police and says administrators were placating her.